woossi0/suite/docs/usermanual/source/sysadmin/windows/index.rst

 #.
 Restart Tomcat.

-.. note:: Changing the port on the virtual machine is the same as with :ref:`Ubuntu <sysadmin.ubuntu>`.
+.. note:: To change the port on the Boundless Suite Virtual Machine, connect to the virtual machine with a Terminal, and follow the  :ref:`Ubuntu <sysadmin.ubuntu>` instructions.

 Changing the PostgreSQL port
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The Boundless PostgreSQL service is only available through the :ref:`virtual machine <install.windows.vm>`.
-Changing the port is the same as with :ref:`Ubuntu <sysadmin.ubuntu>`.
+Connect to the virtual machine with a terminal, and follow the :ref:`Ubuntu <sysadmin.ubuntu>` instructions.

 .. _intro.installation.windows.postinstall.datadir: